PrudhviGNV/Face-Recognisation-Based-Attendence/README.md

 -tkinter GUI interface

 Here I am working on Face recognition based Attendance Management System by using OpenCV(Python).
 One can mark thier attendance by simply facing the camera.
+## Intuition:
+Here we apply LHBP(linear histograms binary patterns ) algorithm for facial recognition since its very effective and light invariance algorithm.
+Using opencv, we can implement LHBP algorithm with ease

 ## How it works :